 Why is this report important?

-The Australian Bureau of Statistics (ABS) releases a monthly report on the how the Australian labor market is faring.
-This jobs report is of vital importance to both forex traders and decision makers alike because of the positive ripple effect that a healthy labor market has on the whole economy.
+The Australian Bureau of Statistics (ABS) releases a monthly report on how the Australian labor market is faring.
+This jobs report is of vital importance to both forex traders and decision-makers alike because of the positive ripple effect that a healthy labor market has on the whole economy.

 What happened last time?